lgvw3/CarGOSPACE/README.md

 ## Feb 11th and 12th

 Okay so the nav data needed some tweaks as did the camera sensor.
 With that done training on scene 3 is much improved!
 Ooof but I made a change and now have issues with the end adjuster.
 Should be simple, so I will get back to it soon.

+## Feb 15th

+Fixed the issue that was actually with edge connections messing with path finding in A*.
+Still some work to do on end adjuster, but with a working A* we are improving!